Atarilab/ATARI_2DOF_Drawing_Bot/README.md

   * millimeter: 'mm'
   * centimeter: 'cm'
   * meter: 'm'
-- speed: Changs the speed at which the drawing robot runs in unit/sec (default: 200)
+- speed: Changes the speed at which the drawing robot runs in unit/sec (default: 200)

 ```
 # example